Harvard station: Former stations

 During the construction of the current Harvard station, two temporary stations were built.
 "Harvard/Brattle", a temporary station built of pressure-treated wood, consisted of two island platforms between three tracks in Eliot Yard, just outside the portal.
 A $1.4 million construction contract was approved on December 7, 1977, with a groundbreaking ceremony on January 23, 1978.
 The station was open from March 24, 1979, to September 1, 1983, and was the northern terminus of the Red Line during that period.
 The temporary station was completely demolished, and parts of the Kennedy School of Government now occupy the space.

 "Harvard/Holyoke" station was located in the main Red Line tunnel east of the current station, at Massachusetts Avenue and Holyoke Street.
-Although it served inbound passengers only, the temporary station was fully built with tile walls and other durable details.
 It was open from January 31, 1981, to September 1, 1983.
-The abandoned side platform is still visible from inbound Red Line trains.

 Current station

 The Church Street secondary entrance to the new station opened on September 6, 1983.
 The main lobby and the new Harvard Square headhouse opened on March 2, 1985.
 (The reconstructed former headhouse had been returned to the square and occupied by Out of Town News in 1984.)
 The artworks at Harvard and the three new stations were dedicated on May 3, 1985.